-Amended Clinical Trial Protocol 10 SAR442168-EFC16033 - tolebrutinib
+Amended Clinical Trial Protocol 11 SAR442168-EFC16034 - tolebrutinib 20-Dec-2023 Version number: 1

-- o SDMT and CVLT-II will be performed in all participants.
-If for some reason, CVLT-II is not available at a given site due to reasons such as lack of translation, local certification, etc., then only the SDMT will be assessed for that participant. - p A subset of sites that have 3T MRI capacity will perform additional sequences (eg, SWI).
+- p SDMT and CVLT-II will be performed in all participants.
+If for some reason, CVLT-II is not available at a given site due to reasons such as lack of translation, local certification, etc, then only the SDMT will be assessed for that participant. - q A subset of sites that have 3T MRI capacity will perform additional sequences (eg, SWI).
 Further details will be defined in a separate central MRI manual.
 For systemic corticosteroids and adrenocorticotropic hormone, 1 month washout is required prior to the MRI scans.
-A visit window of ±21 days is acceptable for MRIs performed after D1. - q The screening MRI scan should be performed as close as possible before the start of IMP.
-As much as possible, the MRI scan should be performed during the screening period after it has been established that the participant meets all inclusion and no exclusion criteria. - r When available, clinical outcome assessments are to be completed by the participant prior to discussing their health status and prior to study treatment administration or other study-related procedures. - s Where available per local regulations. - t On days of PK sampling the IMP needs to be taken at the study site after a regular meal.
-In case a participant took IMP prior to arriving at the site on the day of visits with PK sampling, he/she will be asked to have a PK assessment within 3 days of the missed PK sampling.
-A PK assessment shall be done as soon as possible after an overdose or if otherwise specified per protocol (eg, investigation of abnormal laboratory test values). - u Two samples: one sample between 30 and 90 minutes and one sample between 2.5 and 5 hours after IMP administration. - v One sample between 30 and 90 minutes after IMP administration, if applicable per local regulation.
-Pharmacodynamics/biomarkers samples collected at other visits are not timed samples. - w The DNA testing may be done, if locally applicable, at any time after signature of consent (in case it could not be done for some reason at Day 1). - x This sample will be collected and stored for use if any unexpected safety issue occurs to ensure that a pre-dose baseline value is available for previously not assessed parameters (eg, serology) and for biomarkers research, if agreed. - y Samples for hematology and biochemistry tests on Day 1 (randomization) must be collected prior to administration of the first IMP dose. - z Blood collection for lymphocyte phenotypes by flow cytometry will be performed in a subset of participants randomized (approximately 400).
+A visit window of ±21 days is acceptable for MRIs performed after D1.
+The screening MRI scan should be performed as close as possible before the start of IMP.
+As much as possible, the MRI scan should be performed during the screening period after it has been established that the participant meets all inclusion and no exclusion criteria. - r When available, clinical outcome assessments are to be completed by the participant prior to discussing their health status and prior to study treatment administration or other study-related procedures. - s Where available per local regulations. - t Pharmacodynamics/biomarkers samples collected are not timed samples. - u The DNA testing may be done, if locally applicable, at any time after signature of consent (in case it could not be done for some reason at Day 1). - v This sample will be collected and stored for use if any unexpected safety issue occurs to ensure that a pre-dose baseline value is available for previously not assessed parameters (eg, serology) and for biomarkers research, if agreed. - w Samples for hematology and biochemistry tests on Day 1 (randomization) must be collected prior to administration of the first IMP dose.